 On Thursday, December 9th, researchers discovered a 0-day exploit (CVE-2021-44228) in Apache Log4j (version 2), the open-source Java logging library.
 It allows attackers to gain unauthenticated access to log messages and remotely control the affected servers, making this impact highly severe.
 The exploit was initially discovered in Minecraft; however, researchers have warned that cloud applications are also highly vulnerable.
 Admins have been left scrambling ever since news of this security flaw came to light.

-Password Safe is aware of this exploit and concludes that our software is NOT AFFECTED by this vulnerability.
+Password Secure is aware of this exploit and concludes that our software is NOT AFFECTED by this vulnerability.
 No action is required for customers using our supported software versions 8.10 or higher.

-Another library used by Password Safe is the Log4js or Log4 Java Script.
+Another library used by Password Secure is the Log4js or Log4 Java Script.
 It has no relation with Log4j or Log4 Java and is NOT affected by the vulnerability.

 Our security recommendations